MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/link-unfurling.md

 ## App less Adaptive Card

 The most common way to share content in Microsoft Teams is through links.
-For any link, Teams unfurls a preview of the link into an Adaptive card with the information such as image, title, and a description.
+For any link, Teams unfurls a preview of the link into an Adaptive Card with the information such as image, title, and a description.

 You can show rich unfurl previews of your links without installing your app in Microsoft Teams.
 Add the [schema.org metadata](https://schema.org/docs/gs.html) to your website in the [JASON-LD format](https://json-ld.org/) and use the micro-capability templates <!---link to GitHub templates to be added after the PM shares the public link ---> that match your product.
 Teams uses these templates to unfurl rich previews for your links in Microsoft Teams.